 Contracts describe and guide many types of transactions.
 Business deals, supply agreements, real estate transactions, and many other personal and business arrangements rely on contracts.
 Unfortunately, even the best contract may fail those who depend on it.
 Vague language, changed circumstances, and misunderstandings can lead to conflict between parties.

 At The Jeffcoat Firm, our experienced contract litigation lawyers can help resolve contract problems on your terms.
 Michael Jeffcoat built his practice and reputation on providing thorough, aggressive and competent representation of his clients.
 We believe that maintaining an open attorney-client relationship with each client is essential to developing and executing effective legal strategies.
-In addition, one of our partners, Kyle McClain, has extensive litigation experience and served as chief litigation counsel for Monsanto, one of the world’s largest biotechnology companies.

 To find out more about how we can assist you in contract litigation, contact us today for a free consultation.
 Call us or use our online contact options to get in touch.

 Nearly any type of agreement can be put into the form of a contract.
 Each contract is unique and requires careful drafting and negotiation.
 However, even the best contract can cause problems and misunderstandings.
 Some of the most common contracts that are litigated include:

 - Employment Contracts.
 Employment contracts govern the terms of an individual’s employment at an organization.
 These terms may consist of rights to compensation, term of employment, non-compete agreements, and many other critical subjects.
 When employers or employees violate the agreement, the employment contract nearly always comes into play.
 Litigation may be needed to resolve parties’ obligations and compensate parties for their losses.